Boxtale/boxtal-connect-woocommerce/.github/CONTRIBUTING.md

 #### Plugin base structure

-Our plugin base structure follows the [Plugin Container pattern](https://www.smashingmagazine.com/2015/05/how-to-use-autoloading-and-a-plugin-container-in-wordpress-plugins/), for better code maintainability and modularity.
+Our plugin base structure implements the [Plugin Container pattern](https://www.smashingmagazine.com/2015/05/how-to-use-autoloading-and-a-plugin-container-in-wordpress-plugins/), for better code maintainability and modularity.

 #### Standards

 Our plugin follows as closely as possible PHP and [Wordpress](https://make.wordpress.org/core/handbook/coding-standards/php/) coding standards.
 Optionally it's possible to install [EditorConfig](http://editorconfig.org/) on your editor to auto configure with indentation, line endings and other settings.

-As a rule, we will consider a PHP code sniffing green light as a sign you code is compliant with the standards.
+As a rule, we will consider a PHP code sniffing green light as a sign your code is compliant with the standards.

 ### Local work environment

 #### Building an image

-Your step is to set up your local work environment.
+Your first step is to set up your local work environment.
 Luckily we have included tools to easily generate a working wordpress site with everything you need to start modifying our plugin.
 * Install [docker](https://www.docker.com/)
 * Clear your 80 port.
 For instance, if you have a local apache running on port 80, you should stop it
 * Clone this repository, then command prompt into it
+* Install PHP, or better yet multiple php versions support (when building with composer, your php version should match le php version of the image you are building)
 * Install [composer](https://getcomposer.org/)
 * Run `composer install`
 * Install [node and npm](https://docs.npmjs.com/getting-started/installing-node#installing-npm-from-the-nodejs-site)